megahertz/mongoomig/README.md

 Also you can set a such options through environment variable.
 Just set MONGOOMIG_<OPTION_NAME_UPPERCASED>.
-For example, MONGOOMIG_COLLECTION environment variable is equal to collection option.
+For example, the MONGOOMIG_COLLECTION environment variable is equal to the collection option.

 ### Config file

 Another way is to specify options inside a config.
 By default, this package tries to read a config from migrations/config.js.
-Here is an example of config:
+Here is the example of such a config:

 ```js
 'use strict';